MrFearTick/BuildingModule-LUA/README.md

 ### Creating a new Building Object:

-Basically, you need a *Building Object* that contains all the information (such as the size of the grid, or the Plot BasePart), to create a Building Object, use the **.new(base : BasePart, gridSize : number)**
+Basically, you need a *Building Object* that contains all the information (such as the size of the grid, or the Plot BasePart),
+to create a Building Object, use the ```.new(base : BasePart, gridSize : number)``` method

 **Example:**